Addressing Signs of Facial Aging: Surgical and Non-surgical Options

 While facelift surgery provides the most comprehensive form of facial rejuvenation, not every patient is ready or willing to jump into the surgical seat.
 Non-invasive or minimally invasive procedures can often postpone the need for more invasive surgical work.

 For Volume Loss

 Volume loss is an expected element of the aging process.
 With time, the facial fat that once was positioned on the cheeks, nasolabial folds, and around the eyes starts to diminish, and you may be left with a thin and gaunt facial appearance.
 Injectable dermal fillers like JUVÉDERM®, Restylane®, and Sculptra® Aesthetic provide instant volume and also stimulate collagen production for longer-lasting results.
 Some fillers show results for up to two years.

 Fine lines, wrinkles, and minor skin laxity is the first sign of the aging process.
 Injectable treatments like fillers, BOTOX® Cosmetic, or Dysport® can smooth wrinkles across the lower face and around the eyes.
 Injectable platelet-rich plasma (PRP) can smooth wrinkles, reduce inflammation, and improve skin texture.
 PRP injections on the face are often referred to as a vampire facial because it uses the platelets, growth factors, and proteins from your blood as the anti-aging agent.

 For Skin Texture Irregularities

 While PRP can address skin irregularities such as acne scars, tonal concerns, and large pores, these conditions can also be treated with laser resurfacing.
 Laser rejuvenation with the CO2 or Er:YAG laser treats sun damage, hyperpigmentation, acne scars, freckles, and pigmented lesions.
-But the options do not end there; Intense Pulsed Light (IPL) treatments are also available to help remove these blemishes from your skin.

 Contact Us Today!